MileHacker Logo

 • The Huangpu River defines Shanghai's identity.

-• Boat trips on the river offer splendid skyline perspectives.
+• Boat trips along the river offer splendid skyline perspectives.

-• Water activities present a different side of the city.
+• Water activities present a new perspective on the city.

 • Dianshan Lake allows for peaceful boating excursions.